aliasvishnu/leetcode/README.md

 # Leetcode

 Many a time, you end up seeing the Leetcode solutions while looking for hints in the discuss section.
 I couldn't find any Leetcode hints repo.
-Here it is now. </br>
+Here it is now.
+I'm building hints right now, hints list should grow bigger within a week or two.</br>

 I am putting up hints and solutions for about 250 leetcode problems.
 Please note that these aren't the most optimal solutions, but all were accepted.
 I apologize if you find the hint quality to be poor.
 I have separated it into 2 sections, first hints list and second hints list.
 Not all problems have a second hint.  </br>

 If you would like to contribute hints and solutions, please make a PR.
 I could really use help as I haven't solved all problems.
 If you need to contact me, sriram@ucsd.edu.

+I commit a lot, many a times unnecessarily in this repo, it could be better solution or some optimization, or alternate solution, or variable renaming.
+I apologize for that as well.